OAGi/Score/docs/user_guide/index.rst

    (see `How to use Search Filters <#how-to-use-search-filters>`__).
 Click on the checkbox right before the desired business term name.

-4. Click "Discard" on the top-right of the page.
+4. Click "Discard" at the top-right of the page.

 5. A dialog is open where you can confirm or cancel the request.
 If the Business Term is assigned to a BIE, the system will not remove it.
 All the assignments for it must be removed first.